-Cut outs, of course, introduce holes big enough for insects, spiders, and a variety of other creepy crawlies to enter through.
-True story, in my bedroom slides just underneath my bed, I can easily put two fingers outside the unit.
-If your camper is outdoors during a bug’s mating season or near harvest time, you may wake up to find way more than you bargained for!
+The RV cut-outs (slides) introduce holes big enough for insects, spiders, and a variety of other creepy crawlies to enter through.
+True story: I can easily put two fingers outside of my RV through a hole underneath my master bed!
+So keeping little pests out of your rig can be a big challenge!
+And if your camper is outdoors during a bug’s mating season or near harvest time, you may wake up to find wayyy more than you bargained for!
 We have had both love bug and stink bug infestations inside our RV because of having our slides out during “season” (I’ll give you one guess which of these was the bigger nuisance)!

-The slides also give your intruders a nice place to hide, because getting underneath or behind them is nearly impossible.
+Your RV’s slides also give your intruders a cozy place to hide.
 Hidden away from occupants and their swatting attempts, your uninvited guests can feast on the food crumbs that get knocked under and are so difficult to clean.

-The foundation of natural pest control is removing the food source.
+- The foundation of natural pest control is removing the food source.
 This means sweeping up food everyday, making sure the dishes are done before bed, keeping the trash can covered, and emptying it regularly.
-If you are able, use a duster or or Swiffer-style mop to clean underneath slide.
+If you are able, use a duster or or Swiffer-style mop to clean underneath slide(s).

-Additionally, you may want to consider a nontoxic pest control solution such as sticky traps outside your slides (where most of your intrusions will happen) or essential oil-based repellents.
+- If pests have already made their way inside your home, you may want to consider a nontoxic pest control solution.
+Some recommendations are sticky traps outside your slides (where most of your intrusions will happen) or essential oil-based insect repellents.

 8 Healthy Home Tests